Table of Contents

 - Malwarebytes

 No matter which software you decide to use, once you finish the installation, run the software immediately.
-It will thoroughly scan your computer, external storage devices, and remove all potential virus.
+It will thoroughly scan your computer and external storage devices and remove potential viruses.

-3. Encrypt and Lock Hard Drive/External Hard Drive with Password
+3. Encrypt and Lock Hard Drive/External Hard Drive with a Password

-Another way to keep your device and data safe is to encrypt or lock your hard drive, external hard drive with a password.
+Another way to keep your device and data safe is to encrypt or lock your external hard drive with a password.

 If you are a Windows 10/8/7 user, you can enable BitLocker on your device with the below steps: